 But Julie quickly found that her days were dominated by administrative tasks.
 She was unchallenged intellectually and muted creatively.
 She has considered trying to leverage her industry experience to move into production, but she is strongly contemplating leaving the industry altogether, despite the fact that she is likely to be promoted in the not-so-distant future.

-Following your passion can lead to actual jobs that do little to nurture your intellectual or interpersonal needs.
 “Judd,” an athletic and gregarious computer-science graduate, has a similar story.
 He has been working in a software-engineering role for a technology conglomerate for the past year.
 Though he’s quite interested in technology and is an above-average programmer, Judd misses the camaraderie he shared with fellow students through his roles as a teaching assistant and student mentor, and feels his current workplace offers very little in way of interpersonal connection or intellectual challenge.
 Like Julie, he feels lost in the enormity of his organization and disconnected from his work’s larger purpose.

 I encounter people like Julie and Judd regularly.
 Though they both graduated from a top-ranked college with marketable internships, following their passion led to jobs that did little to nurture their intellectual or interpersonal needs.
 Helping talented people like Julie and Judd connect to opportunities that offer more challenge and meaning is my ultimate goal.
 As Ryan Holiday writes in his book Ego is the Enemy, what we require in our personal and professional development is purpose and realism.
 Here are a few important steps to take if you want to change your mindset.